hglm/patches/README.md

 benchimagemark.tar.gz is a slightly modified version of a program I found on the web to measure off-screen to screen copy throughput using various methods (xPutImage, xShmPutImage, shared memory pixmaps).
+More complete functionality of this kind of provided in my benchx repository.